Did you ever wonder where the flowers you buy from the supermarket are grown?

 Our printed literature is biodegradable and we use environmentally friendly printing companies;

 We bulk buy our compost by the lorry load.
-This is green waste produced by a short distance from our farm, which means we do not use plastic bagged compost;
+This is green waste from the local community, produced a short distance from our farm, which means we reduce reliance on plastic bagged compost;

 We get our manure from other local farms;